On the YouTube page for the Worm Show, click 'show more' to see direct links to various parts. Further credits for the 2013 show can be found here.

 The next show is already being planned.
 The 2015 meeting will be the 10th anniversary of the first worm show and the 20th International C. elegans Meeting, so we want this next show to be even better than the others, if such a thing is possible!
 Our prior solicitation for contributions still applies!
 Here are the guidelines.
 All our submissions to 2013 were videos, so we expect to see that as the primary form of contribution for 2015 too.

 Here are the usual "behind the scenes" comments.
-These may keep getting updated for awhile, so keep checking back.

 The show is a few minutes longer than the 2011 show, making this the longest show so far at 1 hour 3 minutes.
 Knowing we might run long, and after having received many videos, we had to cut some things.
 We eliminated some Powerpoint-driven segments that were only partially ready, and edited the videos to make them as short as possible.
 Submitted videos were not cut for time, though we did enhance sound here and there, and for one video readjusted the audio to be synchronized better with the video.